Ketchup: Viscosity

 Ketchup is a non-Newtonian fluid, meaning that its viscosity changes under stress and is not constant.
-It is a shear thinning fluid which means its viscosity decreases with increased shear stress.
+It is a shear thinning fluid, which means its viscosity decreases with increased shear stress.
 The equation used to designate a non-Newtonian fluid is as follows: $\eta=\tau/\dot{y}$.
 This equation represents apparent viscosity where apparent viscosity is the shear stress divided by shear rate.
 Viscosity is dependent on stress.
-This is apparent when you shake a bottle of tomato sauce/ketchup so it becomes liquid enough to squirt out.
-Its viscosity decreased with stress.
+This is apparent when one shakes a bottle of ketchup so it becomes liquid enough to squirt out.
+Its viscosity decreases with stress.

 The molecular composition of ketchup is what creates its pseudoplastic characteristics.
 Small polysaccharides, sugars, acids, and water make up the majority of the metastable ketchup product, and these small structures are able to move more easily throughout a matrix because of their low mass.
 While exposed to shear stress, the molecules within the suspension are able to respond quickly and create an alignment within the product.
 The bonds between the molecules are mostly hydrogen bonds, ionic interactions, and electrostatic interactions, all of which can be broken when subject to stress.
 Hydrogen bonds are constantly rearranging within a product due to their need to be in the lowest energy state, which further confirms that the bonds between the molecules will be easily disrupted.
 This alignment only lasts for as long as shear stress is applied.
 The molecules return to their original disorganized state once the shear stress dissipates.

 In 2017, researchers at the Massachusetts Institute of Technology reported the development of a bottle coating that allowed all the product to slip out without leaving a residue.